 By examining the amount of weathering that these rocks have experienced as well as using the age of the particles found in local soil and trees, scientists have been able to determine just how old these mountains happen to be.

-According to the National Park Service, most of the rocks in Great Smoky Mountains National Park are sedimentary and were formed by accumulations of clay, silt, sand, gravel, and minor amounts of calcium carbonate in flat-lying layers.
+The majority of the rocks found in Great Smoky Mountains National Park are sedimentary and were formed by the accumulation of materials such as clay, silt, sand, gravel, and small amounts of calcium carbonate in flat-lying layers.

-Vast amounts of unconsolidated clay, silt, sand, and pebbles were washed down into lowland basins from adjacent highlands.
-Rocks of the old highlands were over one billion years old, and were similar to the ancient granite and gneiss found in the southeastern parts of the park.
+The rocks of these ancient highlands were over one billion years old and were similar to the ancient granite and gneiss found in the southeastern parts of the park.

-These early sites of ocean bottom deposition were formed along the ancient margin of the North American continent as an older and larger super-continent broke apart.
+These early ocean bottom depositions formed along the ancient margin of the North American continent as a larger super-continent broke apart.